-For more information and Application, please visit https://www.andrewparkfoundation.org/en/composition-prize/
+For more information, please visit https://www.andrewparkfoundation.org/en/composition-prize/

 The mission for AP Composition Prize is to build a broader understanding between the traditions of the West and Korea through music and poetry.
 In the past, composers Isang Yun and Toru Takemitsu produced some of the most important works of Asian modernism, combining experiences of their own and Western cultures.
 The Foundation encourages composers of all nationality to continue in this spirit, bridging differences and finding deeper connections.

 My mind would dash and run

 But my eyes, wind-washed, still meditate.